 Paragraphs of static description are kind of too big to ask readers of today, and many writers fail because they refuse to adapt to this change.

 As a freelance writer, the ability to write with a range of voices will be your most valuable skill (and easiest to monetize).

 There are dozens of different voices that a writer should refine throughout his career, including all the writing voices that must be implemented to promote himself effectively as a writer.

-There is a skill to write sales copies, a skill to writing email sequences, an art to writing posts on social networks that can leave an impact on a reader in three or four sentences.
+Freelance writers need the skill to write sales copies, the skill of writing email sequences, an art to writing posts on social networks that can leave an impact on a reader in three or four sentences.
 There is an art to write articles that subtly promote your work, an art to write e-books that readers will want to download.
 And the reason why it’s so vital to nurture these business-focused voices is that you’re either going to learn how to do it yourself, or you’re going to have to hire someone (like Joseph) to do it for you.

 Part of being a successful writer in the digital age means being more than just a writer.
 You have to be the creative director, the salesperson and the strategist of the social networks as well.

 7. THE WILLINGNESS TO BE BOTH AN ARTIST AND AN ENTREPRENEUR:

 I really believe that every artist of today must also become an entrepreneur if he wants to succeed independently.